-Within the City of Ankeny, a permit is required for burglar, panic and robbery alarm systems.
+The City of Ankeny requires a permit for burglar, panic and robbery alarm systems.
 You may be subject to a $200 fine for operating a system if you do not have the required permit.

 You can also be assessed if your alarm system generates excessive false alarms.
 If you have more than three false alarms within a consecutive 365-day period, subsequent incidents can cost you $50 to $100 for each false alarm.